 Facebook also allows you to invest money to promote your page and reach a wider audience.
 You don't need to invest a lot of money to get started, but it does take time to fine-tune your ad targeting to actually see a return on the money you spend.

-If your business only does one thing on Facebook…
+If you only do one thing on Facebook…

 Set up a detailed and accurate business page which features relevant keywords, then reap the rewards of being discovered by search engines.

 Social media content produced in partnership with Luan Wise.